tldr-pages/tldr/pages/linux/ac.md

 `ac`

-- Print how long the current user has been connected in hours:
+- Print how long users have been connected in hours:

 `ac --individual-totals`